sauerbraten/crudapi/README.md

 - `201 Created` when creating,
 - `200 OK` when getting, updating and deleting.
-- `404 Not Found` if either the kind of data you are posting (for example `artists` and `albums` in the URLs) is unkown or you tried to get a non-existant resource (with a wrong ID).
-In that case `MapStorage` also sets the error, which is then returned in the JSON response, i.e.: `{"error":"resource not found"}` or `{"error":"kind not found"}`.
+- `404 Not Found` if either the collection of data you are POSTing to (for example `artists` and `albums` in the URLs) is unkown or you tried to get a non-existant resource (with a wrong ID).
+In that case `MapStorage` also sets the error, which is then returned in the JSON response, i.e.: `{"error":"resource not found"}` or `{"error":"collection not found"}`.

 There are a few status codes that are not set by your `Storage`, but the API handlers themselves:

 - `400 Bad Request` is returned when either the POSTed or PUTted JSON data is malformed and cannot be parsed or when you are PUTting without an `id` in the URL.
-- `401 Unauthorized` when authentication failed.
-This status code is used slightly different from its original definition in the HTTP protocol, in that it does not include the `WWW-Authenticate` header field in the response, since the API does not support HTTP Basic Authentication.
-- `403 Forbidden` is used when authentication was successful, but the client is not authorized to perform the specified action on the specified resource(s).

-The `401 Unauthorized` status code is slightly misleading, and should actually mean `401 Unauthenticated`, since it asks for authentication, and not authorization.
+- `405 Method Not Allowed` when the HTTP method isn't supported by the endpoint, e.g. when POSTing to a specific resource instead of a collection.

+Your auth middleware is responsible for sending `401 Unauthorized` or `403 Forbidden` when appropriate.

 ### Response Body